erikaduan/introductory_maths/README.md

 **Direct proof**
 + Occurs when you need to prove that A and B are equivalent.
 + Start by assuming A is true.
-+ Construction definition statement for A (use a fixed but arbitary example of A).
++ Construct a definition statement for A (use a fixed but arbitary example of A).
 + Extend and simplify mathematical definitions derived from A to reach B.
 + Sometimes you may need to also prove that the reverse case is true i.e. start with B and end with A.
++ When you are asked if A and only A is true, then B is true, first suppose A to reach B. Then suppose B to reach A.

 **Induction proof**
-+ Occurs when you need to provde that something is true for all cases.
++ Occurs when you need to prove that something is true for all cases.
 + Start by proving the base case when $n = 1$.
 + Assume that the case is also true for some integer $k$.
-+ Prove that the case for $k + 1$ also holds i.e. proving the next incremental step up a ladder stretching to infinity.
++ Prove that the case for $k + 1$ also holds i.e. prove the next incremental step up a ladder stretching to infinity.

+**Uniqueness proof**
++ Occurs when you need to prove that a solution is unique.
++ Shown that there is one solution first.
++ Shown that there is a second solution and that the first and second solutions must be equal.

 ## References